top of page

 After hearing Wolf von Langa speakers at several audio shows and reading glowing reviews (including The Absolute Sound naming the WvL Son their Speaker of the Year), I decided to take the plunge and become a dealer.

 At these price levels, they offer two closely related speakers: the Son (about $22,000) and the Ultima ($33,000).
-Both share the same cabinet and frequency range, but the Ultima features state-of-the-art components and, most importantly, an exceptionally deep air gap with a wide ventilation channel to prevent compression.
+Both share the same cabinet and frequency range, but the Ultima features state-of-the-art components and, most importantly, an exceptionally deep air gap with a wide ventilation channel.

-The highs are delivered by a custom EMT tweeter, yielding an impressive frequency range of 25 Hz to 25,000 Hz and an efficiency of 94 dB.
+The field coil woofer is paired with a custom EMT tweeter, yielding an impressive frequency range of 25 Hz to 25,000 Hz and an efficiency of 94 dB.
 Both models are available in a variety of veneers and finishes, including some truly exotic ones at an additional cost.
 My demo speakers are finished in a stunning veneer called black and white ebony.

 There’s also a “cousin” to these two speakers: the Stage, priced at $15,000.
 It is very similar to the Son and Ultima but uses a traditional magnet rather than a field coil.
 Both the Son and Stage can be upgraded, but that requires shipping them back to Germany.